Families and beyond: an introduction to systemic thinking (eCPD94)

 These are held in approximately the second, sixth and tenth weeks of the course.

-The dates and times for the January cohort are:
+The dates and times (UK times) for the next cohort are:

 |Seminar||Date||Start time||End time|